Quincy House (Harvard College): House life

 The current Quincy House faculty deans are Eric Beerbohm and Leslie Duhaylongsod.
-Beerbohm is a Professor of Government in Harvard's Faculty of Arts and Sciences and Duhaylongsod is a professor in the Secondary and Higher Education department at Salem State University.
+Beerbohm is a professor of government in Harvard's Faculty of Arts and Sciences and Duhaylongsod is a professor in the Secondary and Higher Education department at Salem State University.
 House events are coordinated by the Quincy House Committee, or HoCo.
 The committee operates separately from the Harvard Undergraduate Council (UC) to organize student events and manage funding.

-The Quincy Grille is a student-run diner that is popular among students of all Harvard dormitories.
-The grill is open seven days a week and serves a standard board of grill fare such as mozzarella sticks, fries, and chicken fingers but additionally serves signature items such as the Lee and Nerden burgers (named after former Faculty Dean Lee Gehrke and Building Manager Dick Nerden, respectively) as well as Too Much Swag (a combination of cheese-covered popcorn chicken and curly fries) and Quinception (a quesadilla with chicken and mozzarella sticks).
-Quincy House's library is called "the Qube", a reference to its shape and glass walls.
-The Qube has one of the best comic book collections at Harvard.
-The House's dining hall is unrestricted except to first-year students and on Thursday night for Community Dinner.
-Large glass walls surround the dining hall, allowing natural light to enter and affording views of the House courtyards, Mt.
-Auburn Street, and even sunsets sometimes.
-The dining hall's interior is also unique, as it has a "ski lodge" feel and a large abstract mural occupies its entire back wall.
-Quincy's Junior Common Room, decorated with mid-century modern period furniture, is a popular location for doing homework and having informal and formal gatherings, but only Quincy students have swipe access.
-The House lobby features pool and ping-pong tables that promote House socializing.
-The House also contains a pottery studio, dance studio, and gym.

 Quincy House is sometimes called "The People's House," referring to its ease of access by non-residents in Harvard College.
 Quincy House is centrally located and has few restrictions on dining hall access by students from other houses.

 Pronunciation

 As Quincy House was named after Josiah Quincy III, the correct pronunciation is /ˈkwɪnzi/.
 It is widely mispronounced, however, as /ˈkwɪnsi/.